The 2016 Christmas season is almost here!

-Elwood the Elf has a couple of magical surprises up his sleeve this season for the shoe you will not want to miss!
-PLUS, a SPECIAL, MAGICAL NIGHT just for kids is being planned.
-Watch this page for updates soon!
+Elwood the Elf has a couple of magical surprises up his sleeve this season for the show you will not want to miss!
+PLUS, tickets for My Magical Frozen Moment, an event just for kids November 5th are on sale now!

 See this FREE show each evening from 5:30pm until 9pm daily plus extended there are extended show hours on SELECTED DATES.
 The show runs November 1st, 2016 through January 1st, 2017.
 PLEASE NOTE: November 1st through 5th, the show will not start until 6:30pm due to Daylight Savings Time.
 It’s just not dark yet!

 2016 SPECIAL EXTENDED SHOW DATES: (5:30pm until 11pm) Thanksgiving Day, 11/25, 11/26 (following the Christmas Parade), 12/2, 12/3, 12/9, 12/10, 12/16, 12/17, 12/23, Christmas Eve, Christmas Day, 12/26, New Years Eve and New Years day (Final show of season).

 Be a part of the show!

 You can be a part of this Christmas tradition by making a contribution.
 Just click on the donation button below and contribute any amount you would like.
 100% of your donation goes directly to the maintaining and growing the show.You can also visit the Dickens Welcome Center at 745 Steubenville Avenue behind the courthouse to purchase Light Show and Dickens holiday souvenirs that support these projects.
 THANK YOU and MERRY CHRISTMAS!

 The show is hosted by Elwood the Christmas Elf!
 Visit him on Facebook to leave him messages and questions, upload your lightshow pictures and videos, watch videos of and about the show and more!
 Visit Facebook/ElfElwood!